aoshenz/messenger_analyse/README.md

 - Median time between messages (to gauge closeness)
 - Number of group chats shared with each person (also to gauge closeness)
 - Samples
-    - First message to a person!
+    - First message to a person
 - Net friends over time
 - Calls
 - External data
     - Weather
+- Assumes Sydney timezone for all messages (i.e. converts UTC to Sydney time)
+- Group chats
+    - Unsure how group chats are structured where participants can come and go
 ### Code
 - Logging to console
 - Error handling